ipselium/cpyvke/README.md

 ## Requirement

+* 256 colors terminal is preferred, but cpyvke also works with 8 colors terminals.
-* python3-tk : install it with package manager
+* python3-tk : install it with your package manager
+* Tested with **python 3.5 only**

 - - -